Mirapolis: Closure, demolition and abandonment

 The park was closed in 1991 having never made a profit.
 Expectations of profitability had been overly optimistic and based on incorrect market research.
 Mirapolis may also have suffered from its complex theming (diluted in 1989 with funfair attractions), its image and its high upkeep.

 Starting in 1993, the majority of the buildings were demolished.
 Some attractions were sent to other amusement parks.
 Dragon des Sortilèges went to Spreepark, as well as Miralooping.
-Miralooping is now at Europark.
+Miralooping is at Europark now called Fabrikus world.
 Les pirates went to Meli Park, which in 2000 reopened as Plopsaland.
 On 1 September 1995, after the partial and controversial dismantling of the Gargantua statue, the head was finally dynamited.

 In 1994, the road alignment near Mirapolis was modified.
 The entrance square was made into a roundabout.
 The two main sections of the car park were made into a road and extended, forming the Boulevard des Merveilles in the Cergy-le-Haut area.

 The inside of the park was abandoned.
 Only a few buildings endure: the gates and their elephant heads, the concrete building at the entrance, the former store, the small kiosk of the Observatoire and the Mur Vauban.
 The car parks were also abandoned, and are now partially hidden by vegetation.

 Sometimes the park is used by the National Gendarmerie and the GIGN for manoeuvres.

 On 20 May 2017, to celebrate the 30th anniversary of the opening of the park, the association 'Mirapolis, les amis du parc' set up an exhibition in the Salle Georges Brassens of Menucourt, retracing the history of Mirapolis with the help of photographs, models and items.

-Reconversion

 The building of a touristic ecodistrict was expected in 2018 on the former site of Mirapolis.

+New development

+In August 2026, the former Mirapolis site was selected for a major new entertainment development near Cergy-Pontoise.
+France and Saudi Arabia announced a €6 billion project, backed by Saudi Arabia's Qiddiya, to develop three theme parks in the Paris region.
+The first announced park would be dedicated to the Dragon Ball franchise and is planned for the former Mirapolis site in Courdimanche.
+The development is expected to create around 22,000 jobs and could bring large-scale theme park development back to the site more than three decades after Mirapolis closed.